SP Services

 The registered person causing such movement of goods shall furnish the information relating to the said goods as specified in Part A of Form GST EWB-01 before the commencement of such movement.

-If the supplier is registered and undertakes to transport the goods, movement of goods is caused by the supplier.
+If the supplier is registered and undertakes to transport the goods, the movement of goods is caused by the supplier.
 If the recipient arranges transport, the movement is caused by him.
 If goods are supplied by an unregistered supplier to a registered known recipient, the movement shall be caused by such recipient

 It is important to note that “information is to be furnished prior to the commencement of movement of goods” and is to be issued whether the movement is in relation to supply or for reasons other than supply.
 In many cases, goods transit through another State while moving from one area in a State to another area in the same State.

-It is important to note that E-way bill generation is not dependent on whether a supply is inter-State or not, but on whether the movement of goods is inter-State or not.
+It is important to note that E-way bill generation is not dependent on whether a supply is inter-State or not but on whether the movement of goods is inter-State or not.
 Therefore, if the goods transit through a second State while moving from one place in a State to another place in the same State, an e-way bill is required to be generated [Circular No. 47/21/2018 GST dated 08.06.2018]

-Consignment value of goods shall be the value:
+The consignment value of goods shall be the value:

-As discussed, in case of movement of goods for reasons other than supply, the movement is occasioned by means of delivery challan which has necessarily contained the value of goods.
+As discussed, in case of movement of goods for reasons other than supply, the movement is occasioned by means of delivery challan, which has necessarily contained the value of goods.
 The value given in the delivery challan should be adopted in the E-Way Bill

 Where goods are sent by a principal located in one State or Union territory to a job worker located in any other State or Union territory, the e-way bill shall be generated either by the principal or the job worker, if registered, irrespective of the value of the consignment [Third proviso to rule 138(1)].